Roisin-Fallon/Data-Representation-Project-2019/README.md

 7. flask run
 8. Copy the url to the web browser: to view the membership should appear like :  http://127.0.0.1:5000/membership.html; to view the general website  http://127.0.0.1:5000/gymwebsite.html and using the tabs we can navigate through the different tabs

-### Python Anywhere:
+## Python Anywhere:

 Python Anywhere can be accessed at the following link: http://roisinfallonshauna.eu.pythonanywhere.com/
- * Again you will arrive at the login page and the same username and password should be used. <b> Please enter the following:
+ * Again you will arrive at the login page and the same username and password should be used.
+ <b> Please enter the following:

       * username: andrew
       * password: andrew. </b>

   * I have promted this in this situation but this would be removed in a normal situation.
-If the incorrect username or password is entered the user will not be able to enter the website until they enter the correct credentials.
+  * If the incorrect username or password is entered the user will not be able to enter the website until they enter the correct credentials.
- * If you would like to view my work for python anywhere this can be accessed by entering the email: lifenmotiongym@gmail.com username: RoisinShaunaFallon password: lifenmotiongym.
+ * If you would like to view my work for python anywhere my creddentials are the following:

+      * email: lifenmotiongym@gmail.com
+      * username: RoisinShaunaFallon
+      * password: lifenmotiongym.

  * I added a module to the service on the host: added corrs - again this can be viewed by loggining into the python anywhere website.

-### Footer:
-In the footer of each of the html pages I have included social networ icon bar which link towards twitter, gmail that I created for Life N Motion Gym, a youtube tutorial to a fitness video etc.